United States embargo against Cuba: Economic impact

 After the formal implementation of the embargo and the passage of Proclamation 3355, there was a 95% decrease in Cuba's sugar quota, which canceled roughly 700,000 tons of the 3,119,655 tons previously allotted to the United States.
 A year later, Cuba's sugar quota was reduced to zero when President Eisenhower issued Proclamation 3383.
 This substantially affected Cuba's total exports, as Cuba was one of the world's leading sugar exporters at the time.

 In 1989, with the collapse of the Soviet bloc, Cuba witnessed its most devastating economic crises.
 Cuba's GDP plummeted 34% and trade between the nations apart from the Council of Mutual Economic Assistance (CMEA) declined by 56%.
 Between 1989 and 1992 (the Special Period), the termination of trade partnerships with the Soviet bloc caused the total value of Cuba's exports to fall by 61% and imports to drop by approximately 72%.
 International economists believed the Cuban government would fall along with the Soviet Union but Cuba instituted a campaign of macroeconomic adjustment and liberalization instead, which provided significant economic recovery.
 As of 2024, Cuba was experiencing its worst economic crisis in 30 years due to increased sanctions, the challenges of economic reforms, and the COVID-19 pandemic.
+In February 2026, Cuba suspended refueling for airliners at its airports, including José Martí International Airport, stating it had exhausted the country's fuel supply due to the U.S. blockade of the island and the end of fuel supplies from Venezuela after U.S. intervention the previous month.